-Risks and Sustainability Committee: 5 members, 3 of whom are independent pursuant to the applicable regulations and the Articles of Association and 3 are also enrolled with the Register of Statutory Auditors and have practised for at least three years.
+Risks and Sustainability Committee: 5 members, 3 of whom are independent pursuant to the applicable regulations and the Articles of Association and 3 are enrolled with the Register of Statutory Auditors and have practised for at least three years.
 R. 35 par.
 1 and

-The Committee for Transactions with Related Parties is also in place; it is composed of 5 members, all independent pursuant to the applicable regulations and the Articles of Association; 2 members are also enrolled with the Register of Statutory Auditors and have practised for more than three years.
+The Committee for Transactions with Related Parties is also in place; it is composed of 5 members, all independent pursuant to the applicable regulations and the Articles of Association; 2 members are enrolled with the Register of Statutory Auditors and have practised for at least three years.

-All the Committees have been established, as also required by the Supervisory provisions on banks.
 In establishing the Committees, the Board took into consideration the professional characteristics and experience of the Board Members, so that each Committee is composed of members whose skills and professionalism are consistent with the duties assigned to them and who are able to ensure the performance of their tasks with adequate time commitment.

-The work of each Committee is coordinated and directed by a Chair, who must be independent and may not serve as Chair of another Board Committee.
+The work of each Committee is coordinated and directed by a Chair, who must be independent and may not serve as the Chair of any other Board Committee.